felipends/spell-checker/README.md

 # Spell-checker Hash-table based

-A example of spell-checking algorithm using a hash-table based dictionary.
+An example of spell-checking algorithm using a hash-table based dictionary.

 Using as reference for the dictionary the file `instances/dic.txt`.

 ## Usage

 `$ gcc -O3 main.c -o run`

 `$ ./run instances/constituicao.txt`

 ## Some results